kalliste/seL4-c89/C89-PROJECT.md

       emit pedantic diagnostics under strict C90.
     - [x] Replace the compound literal helpers in `machine.h` with explicit temporaries.
-    - [ ] Replace the remaining anonymous variadic logging helpers with explicit C89-compatible shims.
+    - [x] Replace the remaining anonymous variadic logging helpers with explicit C89-compatible shims.

 ## Build Attempt Summary
 - **Command**: `./preconfigured/replay_preconfigured_build.sh`
-- **Outcome**: The build now clears the earlier enum-related pedantic errors and the node-state macro fallout, but it still stops in the shared headers.
-  Strict C90 mode rejects the remaining variadic logging shims, the packed-structure assertions, several unused-parameter stubs (including the FS/GS base accessors), declaration-after-statement violations in the interrupt helpers, inline specifier ordering in the PC99 IRQ helpers, the always-true comparison in `maskInterrupt`, the inline assembly that subscripts temporaries, and the lingering missing return in `setMRs_lookup_failure`.
+- **Outcome**: The build now clears the earlier enum-related pedantic errors and the node-state macro fallout.
+Replacing the variadic logging shims and fixing `setMRs_lookup_failure` removed those diagnostics, but the strict C90 build still stops in the shared headers.
+The current blockers are the packed-structure assertions, several unused-parameter stubs (including the FS/GS base accessors), declaration-after-statement violations in the interrupt helpers, inline specifier ordering in the PC99 IRQ helpers, the always-true comparison in `maskInterrupt`, and the inline assembly that subscripts temporaries.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86